umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/extension-points/extension-api-for-querying.md

 ## Custom selector

 To showcase how a custom selector is implemented consider a simple site structure with a few blog posts.
 Each post links to an author from a predefined list.
-Authors, on the other hand, can be marked as _'Featured'_ using a toggle on their document type, granting them additional visibility and recognition.
+Authors, on the other hand, can be marked as _'Featured'_ using a toggle on their Document Type, granting them additional visibility and recognition.
 We will use this marker as part of the indexing implementation for our selector option.

 The following example demonstrates the implementation of an `AuthorSelector`, which allows you to customize the querying behaviour specifically for finding all featured authors.
 This class contains both indexing and querying responsibilities.
 However, keep in mind that it is generally recommended to separate these responsibilities into dedicated classes.